rajinder-yadav/tscli/README.md

 * Terminal 2: Run the compiled Node.js code.
 * Terminal 3: Watch test results.

-**Important!**: If you're encounter strange build errors in one of the terminal, it could be due to linting errors or compiler error.
-This unfortunately doesn't make it to the terminal since these operation are running through another NPM script.
-So to quick see what's failing, from another terminal type, `npm run build`, this will quickly let you see the problem.
+**Important!**: If you are encounter strange build errors in one of the terminal, it could be due to linting errors or compiler error.
+This unfortunately does not make it to the terminal since these operations are running through another NPM script.
+So to quickly see what is failing, from another terminal type, `npm run build`, this will quickly let you see the problem.

 #### Terminal One